tiny-crab/tiny-crab/_posts/2024-12-26-movie-roundup.md

 I knew that watching an M Night Shyamalan movie is a dicey move, but this was an utter trainwreck that became painful to watch by the end.
 A bad movie made worse by Shyamalan nepo-babying his daughter into a role of fictional popstar and then somehow the main character in the third act of the film.

+**Courtney**

+This movie just made me mad.
+I love scary movies and know its a classic trope to have the killer be soooo close to being caught.. and in some moments, like in Halloween, its pulled off well.
+But… this just made me mad.
+It’s like the movie just wanted to keep going and growing worse when it could have ended at least 5 times.. which made the ending fall suuuper flat.

 ### Speak No Evil

 **Zach**

 This movie makes you frustrated at its lead characters for being passive, ignorant pushovers, and then asks you to accept that as the central theme of the movie.

+**Courtney**

+Just straight humorous (in a bad way) of a thriller… no more notes.

 ## Zach's Guilty Pleasure: Alien Romulus
 I watched the original Alien movie a day before seeing this one.
 I loved some of the elements from the original that were brought back and explored further - like the aliens' sensitivity to temperature, or its full lifecycle.
 The dread and atmosphere of the first act was so wonderful.
 The darkness and loneliness in space is palpable in those scenes.
 I really enjoyed David Jonsson's performance and the character he played.